 You can also use beneficiary designations to leave assets to your special needs trust.
 You can name beneficiaries on many types of financial accounts, including:

-The owner of the funds simply uses a form provided by the fund or securities manager to designate who gets the property upon his or her death.
+The owner of the funds simply uses a form provided by the fund or securities manager to designate who gets the property upon the owner's death.
 Doing so ensures that the named beneficiary—a special needs trust, if you choose—will receive the property without probate.

 In some states you can also use a "transfer on death deed," to transfer real property to a named beneficiary when you die, without probate.
 For more about this, go to Transfer-On-Death Deeds for Real Estate on Nolo.com.

-When using beneficiary designations to fund a special needs trust, name the trust as the beneficiary – not your loved one.
-(Leaving property directly to your loved one will jeopardize his or her eligibility for SSI and Medicaid.)
+When using beneficiary designations to fund a special needs trust, name the trust as the beneficiary—not your loved one.
+(Leaving property directly to loved ones will jeopardize their eligibility for Supplemental Security Income ("SSI") and Medicaid.)

 CAUTION: See an estate planning attorney or tax professional if you want to make a special needs trust a "designated beneficiary" of your retirement plan.
 Although you can add a great benefit to the special needs trust if you make the trust a "designated beneficiary" of an IRA, the trust must meet some specific rules.

-Your loved one may come into some property of his or her own—perhaps a personal injury settlement or an inheritance from a relative.
-At first thought, it might seem like a good idea to put that money straight into the existing special needs trust, to keep it from being counted as the beneficiary’s resource and disqualifying him or her from getting SSI.
+Your loved one might come into some property—perhaps a personal injury settlement or an inheritance from a relative.
+At first thought, it might seem like a good idea to put that money straight into the existing special needs trust, to keep it from being counted as the beneficiary's resource and disqualifying the beneficiary from getting SSI.
 Bad idea.
-In fact, adding the beneficiary’s own property to the special needs trust could make your loved one ineligible for SSI and Medicaid.
-That’s because if the beneficiary’s own property is mixed with the property you left in the special needs trust, it could all be considered the beneficiary’s resource.
-And if the total amount exceeds the resource limit (currently $2,000), the beneficiary would become ineligible for benefits.
+In fact, adding the beneficiary's own property to the special needs trust could make your loved one ineligible for SSI and Medicaid.
+That's because if the beneficiary's own property is mixed with the property you left in the special needs trust, it could all be considered the beneficiary's resource.
+And if the total amount exceeds the resource limit ($2,000 in 2024), the beneficiary would become ineligible for benefits.

 A better alternative than adding property to a third-party trust is to create a separate first-party special needs trust.
-That way, assets in the original trust will remain off-limits as a resource, and eligibility for SSI and Medicaid will not be affected.
+That way, assets in the original trust will remain off-limits as a resource, and eligibility for SSI and Medicaid won't be affected.

 Read more about first-party special needs trusts in Special Needs Trust: First-Party vs. Third- Party Trusts.